loadingio/ldquery/README.md

      `ld$.fetch("url", {}, {params: {qs: "some text"}}
    - is the same with this:
      `ld$.fetch("url?qs=some%20text", {}, {})
- * timeout: elapsed time ( in milliseconds ) for a timeout error to be fired.
+ * timeout: elapsed time ( in milliseconds ) for a timeout error to be fired. default 40s
  * no-default-headers: default null. set this to true to bypass default headers in ld$.fetch.headers.